CJG1410/Heart-Failure-Prediction/README.md

 Thank you for using our Heart Failure Prediction project!
 If you have any questions or need assistance, feel free to reach out to us.

 ---

-**Note:** This README is a template and should be adapted to fit the specific details of your project.
-Update the links, installation instructions, and usage guidelines as needed.